Ozra Amander Hadley

 Ozra (or Ozro) Amander Hadley (June 30, 1826 – July 18, 1915) was an American politician who served as the acting governor of Arkansas from 1871 to 1873.
+He also served in the Arkansas Senate.
+A Republican, he was from New York and became a farmer in Minnesota.
+He also served in local government before moving to Arkansas and opening a general store.
+After his political career he served in the U.S. Land Office in Little Rock and as a postmaster.

 Early life and education

 Hadley was born in Cherry Creek, New York, and was educated in the public schools.
 He attended Fredonia Academy, now State University of New York at Fredonia.
 Hadley moved to Rochester, Minnesota in 1855, where he was a farmer and became active in local politics and government, including appointment as Olmsted County Auditor.
 In 1865, he moved to Little Rock, Arkansas, where he opened a general store.

 Political career

 Hadley was elected as a Republican to serve in the Arkansas Senate from 1869 to 1871; he was elected president of the Senate in 1871.
 In 1871, as part of a political compromise (see: Brooks-Baxter War), Hadley was appointed acting governor after the resignation of his fellow Republican, Powell Clayton, a controversial figure associated with the Brooks-Baxter War.
 During his two-year term, Hadley sided with the Radical Republicans during the Reconstruction Era, including efforts to assist former slaves to obtain schooling, own land, vote, and hold office.